 About Geteme: The Geteme tree flourishes in high altitudes like Ethiopia, and its flora is a favorite among bees.
 Many farmers manage their wild coffee trees under the shade of Geteme trees, which can tower 20-30 meters high.

 (Croton macrostachyus) Flowering season: June; Harvest season: July

 Sensory notes: Amber-White in color; Thick and buttery texture; Tastes of roses with a perfume fragrance

-About Bissana: The Bissana flowers only appear in great volumes every three years.
+About Bissana: For our farmers in Gera forest, the Bissana flowering period is the last honey harvest before the multi-month rainy season.
+When in bloom, the Bissana tree flora’s fragrance pervades the senses.
 This medicinal tree treats 80+ sicknesses.
 Ethiopia farmers also use this tree to provide necessary shade to their coffee trees.

 (Terminalia brownii) Flowering season: June; Harvest season: July

 Sensory notes: Dark amber in color; Viscous at harvest, but granulates over time through crystallization; Tastes of smoked pinewood